Constellation-Labs/documentation-hub/validate/validator/trustLabels.md

 They impact several facets, such as determining the nodes from which to obtain snapshots.
 Trust labels are off-chain information concerning the security of nodes and their potential to harm the network.
-These labels are local bias values that you supply to your nodes during the joining process to the cluster (Metagraphs).
+These labels are local bias values that you supply to your nodes during the joining process to the cluster (metagraphs).
 They are specific to each node.
 Consequently, different nodes can exhibit varying degrees of bias.

 :::note